RJ Barrett NBA Preview vs. the Bucks

-RJ Barrett and the New York Knicks hit the court versus the Milwaukee Bucks at 12:30 PM ET on Saturday.
+The New York Knicks, with RJ Barrett, take on the Milwaukee Bucks at 12:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.